pinglu85/algoExpert/smallest-difference.md

 ### Approach 2 - O(nlog(m) + mlog(m)) time | O(1) space, where n is the length of the first input array, and m is the length of the second input array.

-- initialize a variable that is going to keep track of the smallest absolute difference so far.
+- Initialize a variable that is going to keep track of the smallest absolute difference so far.
-- initialize an empty array to store the current smallest pair.
+- Initialize an empty array to store the current smallest pair.
-- sort the second input array in ascending order.
+- Sort the second input array in ascending order.
-- iterate through every number in the first array.
+- Iterate through every number in the first array.
 For each number, use binary search to find the correct position in the sorted array that the number should be put into, compute the absolute difference between that number and the number in the sorted array that should be before it, and the absolute difference between that number and the number in the sorted array that should be after it.

 Suppose we have the following two arrays: